Vincit/objection.js/doc/index.md

     modelClass: __dirname + '/Movie',
     join: {
       from: 'Person.id',
-      // ManyToMany relation needs the `through` object to describe the join table.
+      // ManyToMany relation needs the `through` object
+      // to describe the join table.
       through: {
         from: 'Person_Movie.personId',
         to: 'Person_Movie.movieId'
       },
       to: 'Movie.id'
-    }
-  },

-  parent: {
-    relation: Model.OneToOneRelation,
-    modelClass: Person,
-    join: {
-      from: 'Person.parentId',
-      to: 'Person.id'
     }
   },